Thailand-Vietnam: From Competitors to Economic Partners – 50 Years of Shared Growth

 Economic Growth and Investment

-Dr. Nguyen Hung Son continued by explaining that during the 1980s–1990s, Thailand’s economy grew significantly faster than Vietnam’s.
-However, in recent years, Vietnam’s economy has consistently grown.
-A key factor contributing to Vietnam’s growth is its high investment-to-GDP ratio, with Vietnam investing approximately 30% of its GDP, while Thailand’s investment has been below 25% of its GDP in many recent years.
-Additionally, Vietnam excels in attracting Foreign Direct Investment (FDI), expanding goods exports, and entering into Free Trade Agreements (FTAs) with countries worldwide.
-Currently, Vietnam has FTAs covering approximately 90% of the global GDP.
+Dr. Nguyen Hung Son further explained that during the 1980s–1990s, Thailand’s economy grew significantly faster than Vietnam’s.
+However, in recent years, Vietnam has demonstrated consistently strong growth.
+A key driver of this performance is its high investment-to-GDP ratio, with investment accounting for approximately 30% of GDP, compared to Thailand’s level of below 25% in many recent years.

 From Competitors to ASEAN Economic Partners

 Although Thailand and Vietnam are economic competitors in several industries, both countries are also important trading partners for each other and play crucial roles in the ASEAN economy.
 Therefore, this seminar not only compared “two economies” but also portrayed a transitioning relationship—from competition to strategic cooperation, aligning with the direction of “Partners in Shared Growth” for the 50th anniversary of Thailand-Vietnam diplomatic relations.
-And this marks another significant step for Thai academic institutions in serving as a “bridge for cooperation” in academia, economy, and international relations, to jointly drive the future of the region sustainably.
+This development also underscores the role of Thai academic institutions as a “bridge for cooperation” across academia, economics, and international relations, contributing to the sustainable advancement of the region.

 News Article by: Benjamaporn Mamook